 Is there an easier way to move the cursor when writing and editing text on iOS?

-This is useful for going back to edit words, but it’s not ideal – movement is still somewhat fiddly, and it’s difficult to see what you’re doing with the cursor directly beneath your finger.
+This is useful for going back to edit words, but it’s not ideal – it’s fiddly, and difficult to see what you’re doing with the cursor directly beneath your finger.
 Luckily, there’s a much better way.